A Basic Collaboration Workflow on Gist

 giovanni$ git push origin master

-Note: after the push you can view the full list of commits also online at https://gist.github.com/potomak/49832b4426a5f093037d/revisions.
+Note: After the push, you can view the full list of commits online at https://gist.github.com/potomak/49832b4426a5f093037d/revisions.

-Forks and remotes
+Forks and Remotes

-As a different GitHub user you can fork the example gist, for instance https://gist.github.com/gmarenda/57c23d008b770b4904ba, clone it, and update it, following the steps:
+As a different GitHub user, you can fork the example gist, for instance, https://gist.github.com/gmarenda/57c23d008b770b4904ba, clone it, and update it by following these steps:

 1